jacg/nain4/doc/src/n4-shape.md

 4. Polar angle, `θ`

 `nain4` provides a consistent set of methods for setting these, in any `n4::shape` that uses them.
 These methods are described here, the `n4::shapes` are described in the next section.
+All the methods provided by `nain4` have a short, but explicit name.
+This removes the need for the user to remember the order of the arguments while highlighting their meaning.

 ### Cartesian lengths